 It’s Valentines Day tomorrow.
 Does anyone care?
 Thought not.
-Now I don’t have a problem with flowers, chocolates or even ugly bears with hearts sewn to their paws but I do have a problem with couples who shell out on real gifts.
+I don’t have a problem with flowers, chocolates or even ugly bears with hearts sewn to their paws, but I do have a problem with couples who shell out on real gifts.
 There is just something inherently pushy about Valentines Day and the presumption that you would buy anything other than flowers and chocolates deeply offends me.
 I mean who does that?
-If Jamie bought me a fancy Jo Malone candle for Valentines Day I’d be very cross.
-That money could have gone towards a very affordable microwave.
+If Jamie bought me a fancy Jo Malone candle for Valentines Day I’d be very angry.
+That money could have gone towards a very affordable microwave!

-You’ll need: a hand blender or a food processor for the mash but if you don’t have either then substitute the chickpea mash for regular mash.
+You’ll need: Hand blender or food processor for the mash

 1 carrot, peeled and roughly chopped

 1 litre vegetable stock, I use 2 knorr vegetable stock pots

 2 large crushed garlic cloves

 1 tsp vegetarian Worcestershire sauce*